overture-stack/website/markdown/documentation/arranger/reference/sqon.md

 ![Entity](../assets/sqon_query.jpg 'Sqon Viewer')

 The selection of filters above is recorded in SQON as follows.
-Note all date values are [Unix timestamps](https://www.unixtimestamp.com/).
+Note all date values are <a href="https://www.unixtimestamp.com/" target="_blank" rel="noopener noreferrer">Unix timestamps</a>.

 ```SQON
   {